PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 17:40:41
+Last updated: 2024-04-13 17:42:27
-Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson